autoanorak/calculator/README.md

 Bugs to fix:
 - pressing "+" or other operator buttons repeatedly will cause the previous result to become the new operand, to be added repeatedly to the total

+Features to add:
+- make displayed number blink when operator is pressed